 Team-oriented development (TOD) is a term we coined to describe flexible development within a team.
-As we experimented in our team, we found it unnecessary and artificial to divide our approach into “pair programming”, “mob programming”, “parallel programming”, and “single fighter work”.
+As we experimented in our team, we found it unnecessary and artificial to divide our approach into “pair programming”, “ensemble programming (formerly mob programming)”, “parallel programming”, and “single fighter work”.
 Throughout the day we bounce around between these techniques and continually emerging variations, as the situation dictates.
 TOD describes this approach of flexibility and continual experimentation, not being bound by categorisation or the artificial barriers of one technique, but rather finding the best way forwards as a group with the aim of producing the best software possible whilst providing the most fulfilling experience for each individual.

 We have found team-oriented development to be the ideal technique for sharing knowledge in the team, improving developer skills and increasing team cohesion and fun.
 In this article we will give you more details about TOD and share our experiences with TOD during real projects.